Overview

 • Defending insurance broker against claims brought by named payee under property policy after insurer denied property damage claim following discovery of asbestos on building site.

-• Defending insurance broker in investigation by New York Attorney General for alleged kickbacks by insurers.
+• Defending national group life insurance broker in investigation by New York Attorney General for alleged kickbacks by insurers.

-• Defending home furnishings manufacturer in rescission action brought by products liability insurer following accident with manufacturer’s product.
+• Obtaining coverage for home furnishings manufacturer in rescission action brought by products liability insurer following child death allegedly caused by manufacturer’s product.

 • Obtaining multimillion-dollar recovery for large warehousing/logistics employer against workers’ compensation insurance broker for mishandling insurance placement and reporting.